GMLC-TDC/HELICS/docs/developer-guide/typeConversions.md

 - BOOL -> (val!=0)?"1":"0"

 [^1]: conversion to double is lossless only if the value actually fits in a double mantissa value.
-[^2]: for a named point conversion, if the value doesn't fit in double the string translation is placed in the string field and a NAN value in the value segment to ensure no data loss.
+[^2]: for a named point conversion, if the value doesn't fit in double the string translation is placed in the string field and a NaN value in the value segment to ensure no data loss.

 ### Conversion from String